 Before we get down into the weeds and look at each language in detail, let’s talk about the six main areas where programming languages are employed today and what languages might be useful in which context.
 This will give you a roadmap and some early sense of which language might be the most appropriate one to learn for you.

-Mobile Apps: when you want to develop apps for smartphones or tablets, your choice of language is largely dictated by the platform you want to develop for.
-If you want to target iOS devices, the standard language is Objective-C, when you develop for Android the default language is Java, and for Windows Phone it is C#.
+When you want to develop apps for smartphones or tablets, your choice of language is largely dictated by the platform you want to develop for.
+If you want to target iOS devices, the standard language is Objective-C, when you develop for Android the default language is Java, and for Microsoft Surface (and Windows 10 or 11 devices in general) it is C#.
 And if your mobile app requires a server back-end running in the cloud, see the paragraph on server-side development below for additional languages.
 If you want to target all three mobile platforms and that sounds like a little bit too much to learn all at once, I recommend looking into cross-platform tools such as Altova MobileTogether that allow you to build one mobile app for all platforms from one source using XQuery and visual ActionTree scripting.

 In addition to SQL, I would also recommend taking a good look at XQuery, the XML Query language, because a lot of data is accessible in XML or JSON nowadays, and XQuery is very powerful as a functional language in manipulating such data efficiently.
 In particular, advanced mobile tools such as Altova MobileTogether use XQuery to allow functional programming of data manipulation from a variety of data sources, including XML, JSON, HTML, and SQL databases.